GRANULOMATOUS MENINGOENCEPHALITIS (GME)

 There are three types of GME: focal (limited to one location in the nervous system); disseminated or multifocal (involving many locations in the nervous system); and ophthalmic (involving the optic nerve/eye).
 A patient may have more than one type.
 The disseminated form is the most common.

 The focal type of GME typically has a slower onset (3-6 months) while the disseminated form is more rapid (2-6 months).
-Obviously, the disseminated form has a larger variety of signs within the same patient.
+Obviously, the disseminated form has a larger variety of signs within the same patient since many areas of the brain are involved.
+Dogs with the disseminated form have a poor prognosis with median survival times (without treatment) ranging from 8 days to 30 days from the time of diagnosis depending on the study.
+Prognosis is better for the focal form but, regardless of the form, GME is not curable and life-long medication is necessary (see below).
 The ophthalmic form most commonly shows up as sudden, generally permanent blindness.
-It can affect one or both eyes.
-The disseminated form has a particularly poor prognosis; in one study the median survival time after diagnosis was 8 days, a testament to the rapid progression and severity of this condition.
+It can affect one or both eyes but is not of a life-threatening nature.

 MAKING THE DIAGNOSIS

+When presented with a patient with brain-related symptoms, a database will be needed to establish the patient's general health as well as define the nature of the neurologic disease.
 A basic blood panel/urinalysis is important for any sick pet (not to mention for the monitoring of healthy elderly pets).
 A basic blood panel and urinalysis form the foundation of evaluation and determination of what medication can be used, and what other systems must be considered.
+After this a spinal tap and MRI will be needed to sort out the different brain issues.

-Tapping of the cerebrospinal fluid (spinal tap) is very helpful in the diagnosis of GME.
+Tapping of the cerebrospinal fluid (spinal tap) enables evaluation of cells in the CSF fluid.
+Cancer cells may be found as can be infectious organisms or the inflammatory cells typical of GME.
 General anesthesia is required to tap fluid from the nervous system and the procedure is not entirely without risk.
 Still, the cells of GME should be findable in the fluid if they are present in the brain.
-Prior administration of cortisone-type medication may reduce the cells found in the tap and must be considered in the interpretation of the tap.
+Since the immune-suppression needed to treat GME would be disastrous in the case of an infection, it is very important to distinguish these two situations hence the special importance of this test.

 MRI (magnetic resonance imaging) is able to image the brain in such detail that it is considered nearly a confirming test for GME.
 CT (CAT scanning) is not as definitive.
 If the diagnosis is felt to still be questionable after spinal tap, MRI should be considered despite expense.